-The Moncler brand has a unique heritage which is its main asset and the entire strategy permeates through it.
-Heritage, quality, uniqueness and consistency define and characterise every Moncler product, a brand that withstands the tides of fashion, because real luxury today is having a high quality product that lasts.
+The Moncler brand has a unique heritage which is its main asset and permeates through its entire strategy.
+Heritage, quality, uniqueness and consistency define and characterise every Moncler garment - a brand that withstands the tides of fashion, because real luxury today is having a high quality product that lasts.

-A global brand without filters with the market

 In recent years Moncler has pursued a strategy of growth underpinned by two fundamental principles, clearly outlined and firmly embraced by its Chairman and CEO, Remo Ruffini: to become a global brand and have no filters with the market.

 Today, 84% of Moncler's turnover is generated outside Italy.
-This has been achieved by keeping a firm control on business and by reaching out directly to our customers, both wholesale and retail.